grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 ## Triangulate

-Triangulation is considered the most conservative technique of the described trio, because following it involves the tiniest possible steps to arrive at the right solution.
+*Triangulation* seems to be a mysterious term at first - at least it was to me, especially that it didn't bring anything related to software engineering to my mind.
+It is considered the most conservative technique of the described trio, because following it involves the tiniest possible steps to arrive at the right solution.
 The technique is called triangulation by analogy to [radar triangulation](http://encyclopedia2.thefreedictionary.com/radar+triangulation) where outputs from at least two radars must be used to determine the position of a unit.
 Also, in radar triangulation, the position is measured indirectly, by combining the following data: range (not position!) between two radars, measurement done by each radar and the positions of the radars (which we know, because we are the ones who put the radars there).
 From this data, we can derive a triangle, so we can use trigonometry to calculate the position of the third point of the triangle, which is the desired position of the unit (two remaining points are the positions of radars).
 Such measurement is indirect in nature, because we don't measure the position directly, but calculate it from other helper measurements.

 These two characteristics: indirect measurement and using at least two sources of information are at the core of TDD triangulation.
 Basically, it translates like this:

 1. **Indirect measurement**: derive the internal implementation and design of a module from several known examples of its desired externally visible behavior by looking at what varies in these examples and changing the production code so that this variability is treated in a generic way.
 For example, variability might lead us from changing a constant to a variable.
 1. **Using at least two sources of information**: start with the simplest possible implementation and make it more general **only** when you have two or more different examples (i.e. Statements that describe the desired functionality for specific inputs).
 Then new examples can be added and generalization can be done again.
 This process is repeated until we reach the desired implementation.
 Robert C. Martin developed a maxim on this, saying that "As the tests get more specific, the code gets more generic.

 Usually, when TDD is showcased on simple examples, triangulation is the primary technique used, so many novices mistakenly believe TDD is all about triangulation.
-This isn't true, although triangulation is an important tool in our toolbox.
+This isn't true, although I consider it an important technique because:

+1. Many TDD practitioners use it and demonstrate it, so I assume you will see it sooner or later and most likely have questions regarding it.
+1. It allows us to take tiny steps in arriving at the right implementation (tiniest than any you have seen so far in this book) and I find it very useful when I'm uncertain how the correct implementation and design should look like.

 ### Example - addition of numbers